-The Via Appia Antica, or Roman Appian Way is one of the oldest roads of Rome and served as an important access road into the city.
+The Via Appia Antica, or Roman Appian Way is the ancient paved road of Rome and served as an important access road into the city.
 There are many catacombs around the Via Appia like the Catacombs of San Callisto.

 Info & Tours Via Appia & Catacombs